BAevermann/mams/specification.md

 **Field:** class
 **Value:** Character string
 **Description:** Denotes the class of the matrix, array, data frame.
 One of `fom`, `fam`, `oam`, `fid`, or `oid`.
-**Notes:** Each class will have a correpsonding set of metadata fields.
+**Notes:** Each class will have a corresponding set of metadata fields.

 # FOM class